-218. President Ramaphosa stated that he was never consulted by former President Zuma on the appointment of Mr van Rooyen, and was notified as a matter of courtesy on 9
+218. President Ramaphosa stated that he was never consulted by former President Zuma

 December 2015 shortly before the appointment was announced.
 This again corresponds to the affidavits of Ms Duarte, Mr Mantashe and Mr Mkhize.

 The appointment of Mr Pravin Gordhan as Minister of Finance